Additional Educational Offerings

 - All foreign language lessons are taught in small groups based on the student's ability.

-Our Spanish programs are run through Bueno Lingo Espanol and taught by Rick Butler.
+Our Spanish programs are taught by Rick Butler.

 Rick was 19 when he set of to Lima, Peru to explore South America.
 He spent a year traveling around Peru and Colombia learning Spanish and ultimately became fluent in the language.
 Upon returning to the U.S., he began teaching private lessons to eager learners, sharing the unconventional and adventurous methods he used to learn the language himself.
 After a couple years of teaching adults, he branched out and began teaching for the Spanish program at Liberty Elementary.
 There he also offered one on one private tutoring sessions.
 In addition to teaching, he works part time as a medical interpreter.